Prodrivers/hangar-maven-bridge/README.md

 ## Features

 * Exposes Hangar resources as Maven resources, using the "io.papermc.hangar.<platform>" group ID.
-* Supports Paper, Velocity and Waterfall resources.
+  * Supports the following platforms: paper, velocity and waterfall.
   * Supports release channels: append ".<channel>" to the group ID.

+* Exposes Modrinth resources as Maven resources, using the "com.modrinth.<loader>" group ID.
+  * Supports the following loaders: paper, velocity, waterfall, bungeecord, minecraft, fabric, forge, sponge and folia.
+  * Alpha versions reported according to Maven conventions as -SNAPSHOT.

 Note: this bridge does not have support for authentication.
 If you want to limit usage of your instance, please protect it with a reverse proxy.